JLESC/jlesc.github.io/_projects/dense_eigen_project.md

 In 2016, we divide the first year into 1st and 2nd halves on the management of this project.
 For each half, we plan to do as follow.

-1st 6 months
-  : Performance measurements on the available resources
+* 1st 6 months: performance measurements on the available resources

-2nd 6 months
-  : tuning the existing libraries on the available computers
+* 2nd 6 months: tuning the existing libraries on the available computers

 ## References